207-871-7771 877-682-9433

 In Maine, we average over 500 crashes and

-2 fatalities per year in work zones?
+2 fatalities per year in work zones

 • Know the work zone signs.
 Think of “signs” in two ways.
 They are the metal plaques that inform and warn you, but there are other devices and other indicators that tell you about the work underway, mark the path you should follow, and help you navigate the work zone.
 Look for direction from cones, barrels, pavement markings, and other devices designed to get you safely through the work zone.